maragraziani/miccaihackathon_shifts/README.md

 <ol>
 <li> Discuss, identify and quantify the impact of <strong>multiple sources of shift</strong> within the multiple sclerosis dataset of WM lesions in the Shifts 2.0 publicly available <a href=https://shifts.ai/dataset#white-matter-multiple-sclerosis-lesion-segmentation> dataset </a>.
 <li>Quantify the impact of multiple annotators as opposed to a single annotator in terms of model uncertainty. <strong>How does model uncertainty compare against annotator variance?</strong> How does model uncertainty vary against the number of annotations considered to create the “golden reference”?
 Does the uncertainty decrease if more annotators are used?
-<li>How many annotators in the given dataset over-segment the “golden reference”?
-How many undersegment?
+  <li>How many annotators in the given dataset <strong>over-segment</strong> the “golden reference”?
+How many <strong>under-segment</strong>?
 What is the observed bias introduced by each of the annotators?

 ## About the Shifts Project and the Upcoming Shifts 2.0 Challenge